oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/dracut-modules-and-upgrade-initramfs.md

 ### Including custom dracut and kernel modules
 Actors and custom actors can produce messages to include custom dracut modules as well as kernel modules in the upgrade initramfs.
-See [TBD link](templates) for examples on how to write such actors.
+See {doc}`/tutorials/templates/add-kernel-driver` for examples on how to write such actors.

-TBD - add/link the doc to the relevant models here

 ## Generating the initramfs
 The initramfs is built by the `upgradeinitramfsgenerator` actor.
 It collects